becxer/byoburus/README.md

 # byoburus

-byobuable tools compilation
-byobu, vifm, htop, profile, vimrc
+tools which can collaborate with byobu such as vifm, htop, emacs

 #HOW TO SETUP

 $./install.sh